Teque5/grcon24/private/001_trivia/README.md

 ## Question 9

-This was the year Tennessee became the first state capital of Tennessee.
+This was the year Knoxville became the first state capital of Tennessee.

 ### Solution